grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 return reservationInProgress.ToDto();
 ```

-At last, I just need to execute the command like this:
+But this code is not complete yet - I still need to execute the created command like this:

 ```csharp
 var reservationInProgress = _reservationInProgressFactory.FreshInstance();